patricklafrance/wmfnext-shell/README.md

 Now you can start both applications again and try navigating between local and remote pages, everything should work.

-### Override root layout from a module

 ### Registering a module navigation items

 That's pretty cool, we have a federated application displaying pages from remote modules.

-Still, a module team is not yet fully autonomous as the pages urls are hardcoded in the host application.
+Still, a module team is not yet fully autonomous as the pages urls are hardcoded in the host application links.

+### Isolate module failures

+### Override root layout from a module

 ### Configuring a local environment to develop a module in isolation